A General Gaussian Heatmap Label Assignment for Arbitrary-Oriented Object Detection: Related Works

 \subsection{Loss Function for AOOD}

 Most existing AOOD methods still follow the classic OD loss paradigm that optimizes the OBB regression and object classification tasks separately \cite{chen2020piou,ming2021optimization,yang2021rethinking}.
 The difference between them and ordinary OD loss is an additional loss related to the direction of OBBs.
 For instance, PIoU \cite{chen2020piou} calculated the approximate IoU of the OBB and ground truth through pixel counting; RIL \cite{ming2021optimization} used the Hungarian algorithm to determine the optimal matching; GWD \cite{yang2021rethinking} represented the OBB regression loss by the distance of the Gaussian distributions.
-But they did not consider the inconsistency of OBB regression and object classification optimization goals and relied on a large number of anchor boxes.
+Furthermore, KLD \cite{yang2021learning} used the Kullback-Leibler divergence between the Gaussian distributions as the regression loss, which dynamically adjusted the parameter gradients according to the characteristics of the object.
+While DCL \cite{yang2021dense} further optimizes the accuracy and efficiency of angle classification loss based on CSL \cite{yang2020arbitrary}.
+Although these methods are effective, they did not consider the inconsistency of OBB regression and object classification optimization goals and relied on a large number of anchor boxes.
 In ordinary OD tasks, although PISA \cite{cao2020prime}, FreeAnchor \cite{zhang2021learning}, AutoAssign \cite{zhu2020autoassign}, etc., analyzed this problem, they did not consider the direction and shape of OBBs and were not used in the AOOD task.
 Moreover, they did not notice that the contributions to the loss function of different objects and different locations are different, which needs to be studied.